History of the East Orange

 Day, Tuesday, November 11, 2008.
 In the background is the new

-Cicely Tyson School of Performing and Fine Arts which is still
+Cicely Tyson School of Performing and Fine Arts which was still

-under construction, and which will eventually be the new location
+under construction, and which will eventually would be the new

-for the Band.
-The Color Guard consisted of members of the Girl
+location for the Band.
+The Color Guard consisted of members of

 It wasn't until the summer of